The Heart of Downtown: Nicollet

 The two-level, flagship Target Store at 9th Street has become the one-stop destination for downtown workers and residents to satisfy virtually any need.
 The grocery section in particular has grown to be a comprehensive shopping option for both residents doing their weekly shopping and visitors seeking quick hotel-room breakfasts and snacks.
-Nordstorm Rack’s recent arrival on Nicollet, inside the IDS on 7th Street, has made an instant impact, drawing in people seeking a wide selection of big-brand-name apparel and accessories in their 40,000 square foot space.
+Nordstorm Rack’s recent arrival on Nicollet, inside the IDS building on 7th Street, has made an instant impact, drawing in people seeking a wide selection of big-brand-name apparel and accessories in their 40,000 square foot space.
 One block north, in the city center building is Saks off 5th, the well known upscale chain carrying over 800 designer brands in apparel, shoes, accessories and home goods.
 Head down the escalators of City Center and browse through the latest trends and styles at Marshalls.

 Acting as an unofficial bookend to Nicollet is the Walker Art Center, a Minneapolis institution since 1940.
 Its continued work and relevance has made it one of the most visited modern and contemporary art museums in the country.
 Permanent and temporary interdisciplinary exhibits are supplement by places to rest your feet on the roof-top terrace, plazas and gardens.
 Across the street, the Minneapolis Sculpture Garden is the largest urban sculpture park in the world.
 The park features some 40 works of contemporary art, including the city’s iconic “Spoonbridge and Cherry” and a striking, 15-foot, blue chicken, recently arrived after a stint in London’s Trafalgar Square.